tmolteno/TART/README.md

 ## Software

-Software for operation is predominantly written in python and contained in the software/python directory.
-This installs the tart python package that contains all the necessary code.
+Software for operation is predominantly written in python and contained in the software directory.
+Software containers are used to simplify installation.

 The telescope operation is controlled by a RESTful API.
 There is a web-based front end that can be used to monitor telescope operation.